 The following information is collected in order to assist in the decision making process to meet the licensing objectives.
-This fact sheet provides information on the impact of alcohol licensing in the Falkirk Council Licensing Board's area using information from the Scottish Government and local partners.
+This fact sheet provides information on the impact of alcohol licensing in the Falkirk Council area using information from the Scottish Government and local partners.
 The information presented will cover crime, health, emergency services and alcohol consumption.

-In seeking to promote the licensing objectives, Licensing Boards must take account of the relationship between overall alcohol availability and harm, as well as the operating conditions of individual premises.
+In seeking to promote the licensing objectives, licensing boards must take account of the relationship between overall alcohol availability and harm, as well as the operating conditions of individual premises.